Swan maiden: Regional tales

 One famous version from Indonesian history is titled Jaka Tarub and Seven Apsaras, from the island of Java, starring legendary Javanese hero Jaka Tarub, who marries the heavenly nymph (Bidadari) Dewi Nawang Wulan.
 This story is said to be popular on this island, especially in East and Central Java.

 Similar tales were collected from North Sulawesi and Minahasa Peninsula (formerly known as Celebes Islands).
 One is the tale of Kasimbaha and Utahagi: Kasimbaha fetches the garments of Utahagi, a "heavenly nymph" who was bathing in a lake, and, later, after his wife returns to her celestial abode, he climbs a special tree to ascend to the heavens and find her again.

 A second tale is interesting in that it differs: instead of bathing in a lake, the heavenly maidens descend to Earth and steal the yams of a human farmer named Walasindouw.

 In Bengkulu, in the island of Sumatra, the legend of Malin Deman is quite close to the motif of the "Celestial Wife": hero Malin Deman steals the wings and the clothes of the youngest of "Seven Angels" who have come to the terrestrial plane to bathe.
-They soon marry and have a child, but, years later, she returns to her celestial realm.
+They soon marry and have a child, but years later, she returns to her celestial realm.
 Another Sumatran tale is the story of Lidah Pahit and Puyang Bidodari (Putri Bungsu).

-Amongst the Karo people of Indonesia, the tale of hero Si Mandupa tells of his marriage with one of seven anak dibata ("children of divinity") by stealing her clothing.
-Some time later, her husband gives back her clothes and she flies back to heaven, which prompts an arduous quest to bring her back home.
+Amongst the Karo people of Indonesia, the tale of the hero Si Mandupa tells of his marriage to one of the seven anak dibata ("children of divinity") after stealing her clothing.
+Some time later, her husband returns her clothes, and she flies back to heaven, prompting an arduous quest to bring her back home.

 In a Madura tale, Aryo Menak, the titular hero marries one of seven "angels", named Tunjung Wulan.
 One day, the angel wife tells her husband not to visit her in the kitchen whenever she is cooking.
-He breaks this prohibition and she departs back to her sisters.
+He breaks this prohibition, and she departs back to her sisters.

 In a tale from the Aceh region, Malim Dewa, published by M. J. Melalatoa and translated by Krishna, orphaned youth Malim Dewa ventures through a thick forest near the Pesangan river, in search of a golden-bodied maiden he saw in a dream.
 He dreams of seven golden-bodied maidens bathing and frolicking in a river nearby, then he wakes.
-He soon meets an old lady named Inen Keben, who reveals that the seven maidens bathe in Atu Pepangiren on Mondays and Thursdays, and tells him if she secures her garment, she shall remain on earth.
-The plan works and the maiden, named Putri Bensu, is taken by Inen as another companion.
-Malim and Putri Bensu meet in person, marry and have a son, named Amat Banta.
-One day, the child plays with the ashes in Inen's hut and Putri Bensu discovers her stolen garment.
-She dons it again and leaves the hut with the child back to the skies.
+He soon meets an old lady named Inen Keben, who reveals that the seven maidens bathe in Atu Pepangiren on Mondays and Thursdays, and tells him that if she secures her garment, she shall remain on earth.
+The plan works, and the maiden, named Putri Bensu, is taken by Inen as another companion.
+Malim and Putri Bensu meet in person, marry, and have a son named Amat Banta.
+One day, the child plays with the ashes in Inen's hut, and Putri Bensu discovers her stolen garment.
+She dons it again and leaves the hut with the child, back to the skies.